On a general Kac-Rice formula for the measure of a level set: Introduction and motivation

-In the cited literature, there are numerous conditions that provide different proofs of the Kac-Rice formulas.
-In this paper our goal is to provide simple proofs and at the same time under conditions that are easy to verify and weaker than usual.
-This is illustrated by the numerous examples given in Section \ref{sec:examples}.
+The cited literature provides numerous conditions that lead to various proofs of the Kac-Rice formulas.
+In this paper, our goal is to offer simple proofs under conditions that are both easier to verify and weaker than those commonly used.
+This is illustrated by numerous examples given in Section \ref{sec:examples}.